FailAcademy/learning/wdp-vancouver/_slides/week-02/03-programming-with-javascript.md

 #What is Syntax?

-When we talk about programming, we will use specific adjectives to describe the syntax we are talking about.
+When we talk about programming, we will use specific adjectives to describe the programs we are talking about.

-- Statement
-- Expression
-- Value
-- Declaration
-- Assignment
-- Conditional
-- Object
-- Function
-- Method
+Here are a few examples:

+**Statement, Expression, Value, Declaration, Assignment, Conditional, Object, Function, Method**

 ---

 #The importance of Style!

-Javascript is a flexible language, and  the concept of *coding style* is important.
+JavaScript is a *flexible* language, and  the concept of *coding style* is important.
 Coding with a conventional style will help other programmers understand your code.

 In this course we'll be sticking as closely as possible to AirBnB's style guide, lets take a look now:
 [AirBnB Style Guide](https://github.com/airbnb/javascript/tree/master/es5)